Bloody Milk: Release

-The film had its world premiere at the Cannes Film Festival, during the International Critics' Week, on 20 May 2017.
+The film had its world premiere in the Critics' Week section at the 70th Cannes Film Festival on 20 May 2017.
 It was released in French theaters on 30 August 2017.

 Reception

 Box office

-Bloody Milk grossed $0 in North America and $3.8 million in France, against a production budget of about $3.9 million.
+Bloody Milk grossed $3.8 million in France, against a production budget of about $3.9 million.

 Critical response

 The film holds a 75% approval rating on review aggregator website Rotten Tomatoes, based on 8 reviews, with a weighted average of 7/10.